Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

   - *Key pair* - this field is necessary only for Linux VMs; select here the SSH Key that was previously created on the *SSH Keys page* or create a new one, which you will use to connect to the Linux VM;
   - *Networks* - choose one or more networks;
   - *Firewalls*- choose what collection of network access rules will control the traffic to this VM;
-    >**NOTE:** To connect to the selected **Linux Virtual Machine** remotely via SSH you need to add an additional Firewall with a rule that will allow incoming traffic to TCP port 22 (like shown below) - to find additional information about this, please see the article **[Connect to Linux VM](https://kb.ventuscloud.eu/knowledge/connect-vm-by-ssh)**;
+    >**NOTE:** To connect to the selected **Linux Virtual Machine** remotely via SSH, you need to add an additional Firewall with a rule, that will allow incoming traffic to TCP port 22 (like shown below) - to find additional information about this, please see the article **[Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)**;
     ![](../../../assets/images/vms/4-vm.png?classes=border,shadow)

   - *Volume size (GB)* - provide the preferred disk size for the VM, it can be specified in the range from 10 GB to 1000 GB.
 Minimal available size for Linux VMs - 10 GB; and also just below this field you can make a mark ***for auto-deleting volume*** when the VM is terminated;